Tar Creek (Santa Clara County)

 Tar Creek is an 8 mi mainly southeastward-flowing stream originating on the eastern slopes of the Santa Cruz Mountains, in southern Santa Clara County, California, United States.
 Tar Creek flows through the Sargent Ranch, once the Rancho Juristac Mexican Land grant.
-It crosses under U.S. Highway 101 and about 5 mi south of Gilroy, California joins lower Uvas Creek (also known as Carnadero Creek).
-From the Tar Creek confluence, lower Uvas Creek flows shortly south to its confluence with the Pajaro River at the Santa Clara County - San Benito County boundary.
+It crosses under U.S. Highway 101 and about 5 mi south of Gilroy, California joins lower Uvas Creek (known in its lower reach as Carnadero Creek).
+From the Tar Creek confluence, lower Uvas /Carnardero Creek flows shortly south to its confluence with the Pajaro River at the Santa Clara County - San Benito County boundary.

 History

-California's coastal counties have extensive deposits of asphaltum or bitumen are found, including in Santa Clara County's Tar Creek watershed, likely resulting in the creek's name.
-Tar Creek was historically named La Brea Creek, "la brea" being Spanish for "the pitch".
+California's coastal counties have extensive deposits of asphaltum or bitumen are found, including in Santa Clara County's Tar Creek watershed, likely resulting in the creek's name Tar Creek and alternatively, Tar Spring Creek.
+Tar Creek was also historically known as La Brea Creek, "la brea" being Spanish for "the pitch".

 Beginning in the 1860s Tar Creek's "La Brea Canyon" was prospected for oil.
 By 1914, hundreds of thousand of barrels of oil had been shipped from the Sargent Oil Field by the Watsonville Oil Company and Sargent's Ranch Oil Company.

 Watershed

 Upper Tar Creek flows southeast out of Wildcat Canyon, then flows south over Castro Valley where it is bisected by Castro Valley Road.
 From there, the creek flows south then west through the Sargent Ranch towards U.S. Highway 101 where it crosses beneath the freeway in a large viaduct shared with the Union Pacific Railroad.
+This used to be a Southern Pacific Railroad station known as Corporal, California.